basdag/token-gen/README.md

 ### Make the Token

 First run `npm install` in this directory to install the jsonwebtoken package.
-Next run `npm link` to set up the script.
+Either generate a key pair using the scripts above, or save a private key in the `./keys` directory in this repo.

-Run `token <CLIENTNAME>` to generate a token.
+Run `npm run token <CLIENTNAME>` to generate a token.
 The generated token will be saved to the `/tokens` file.
 ```
-token BEST_EVER_CLIENT
+npm run token BEST_EVER_CLIENT
 ```

-#### TODO
-+ Change the filename in tokengen.js to change manually
+## Safety Note

+Please only save this key locally. *NEVER STORE KEYS ON GITHUB!*
+A `.gitignore` file is included in the repo that will prevent keys from being saved in GITHUB.
+But still... be careful!

 ### Marvel in your handiwork

 ![Token in command line](https://raw.githubusercontent.com/lizlove/token-gen/master/token.png)

 ## The End